Yashingle24/Data-Analytics-Portfolio/Python Projects/README.md

 ## 📁 This folder contains:

-- `Airbnb Listings – New York 2024` → A data analysis project using EDA techniques on Airbnb data
+- `Airbnb  – New York 2024` → A data analysis project using EDA techniques on Airbnb data
+- `Walmart Data Analysis` → A data analysis project using python and sql.
-*(More Python-based projects will be added soon)*
+- *(More Python-based projects will be added soon)*

 ---